ancient-military-history

 Eastern Archers and Specialists

 Eastern auxiliaries also included slingers and light skirmishers who used local fighting techniques.
 The region's long tradition of horse archery influenced the development of Roman cavalry tactics in the later empire.
-The Roman command recognized that eastern soldiers required different equipment and training than western recruits, leading to specialized unit traditions that persisted for centuries.
+Roman commanders recognized that eastern soldiers required different equipment and training than western recruits, leading to specialized unit traditions that persisted for centuries.
+The British Museum's collection of Roman military equipment includes examples of composite bows and other eastern weaponry.

 North African Cavalry and Skirmishers